 One of my favorite places on earth, don’t miss Trail Ridge Road.

 2. Play on the beach

 Here’s a great way to stay relax and enjoy the view as you read a book and drink your coffee next to the lake.
 There are a couple of sand beach locations, one in town and open to the public between Grand Lake Marina and Headwaters Marina.
 We like to stay in one of the cabins in Lemmon Lodge with its own beach and kids’ play structure.
 Grab a floaty and some sand castle supplies, and the kids are set for the afternoon!

-There are some awesome hikes around Grand Lake, at many different levels depending on who’s going.
+There are some awesome hikes around Grand Lake, at many different levels depending on who in the family is going.
 I can’t think of many better things to do in Grand Lake, Colorado than some good hikes.
-Try one out with your family!
+Here are some suggestions to try with your family.